 Applying For Places at Our School

 Prospective parents and children are warmly welcomed to visit the school at any time to see the excellent provision we offer.
 Please contact the Head of School at email@example.com to arrange a visit.

-The statutory admission number for Wrightington Mossy Lea Primary School for 2020/2021 is 7.
+The statutory admission number for Wrightington Mossy Lea Primary School is 7.
+We are a delightful, small village school were children of all ages, all abilities thrive in a calm, quiet, relaxed, personal environment.

 In line with local authority guidelines, parents are asked to express preferences online for three primary schools.